 View the 2019 syllabus here.

-$100 per person (for New Hampshire teachers) and non-refundable fee includes: all meals, housing in dormitory-style accommodations, all supplies and field trips associated with the workshop, vessel transportation from the SML dock in Portsmouth, NH to Appledore Island, and professional development credits (CEUs).
+New Hampshire teachers pay $100 non-refundable fee, which includes all meals, housing in dormitory-style accommodations, all supplies and field trips associated with the workshop, vessel transportation from the SML dock in Portsmouth, NH to Appledore Island, and professional development credits (CEUs).

 - Participants will need to cover transportation to the Portsmouth, NH dock, but transportation to the lab and all other on-island expenses will be covered.